adobe-rnd/aem-martech/README.md

     ```
 3. Configure the plugin just after the import:
     ```js
+    const isConsentGiven = /* hook in your consent check here to make sure you can run personalization use cases. */;
     const martechLoadedPromise = initMartech(
       // The WebSDK config
       // Documentation: https://experienceleague.adobe.com/en/docs/experience-platform/web-sdk/commands/configure/overview#configure-js